Time alone with God. . .

 I discovered a “mom” example of this kind of prayer life, too.
 Just as Brother Lawrence prayed while doing the dishes at a monastery, so Ruth Bell Graham (wife of Billy Graham) would pray while doing dishes—bringing to the Lord not only her concerns, but her worship.
 She prayed while she did the dishes, she prayed while she was driving, she prayed as an everyday part of life. . .she prayed for her husband, for her children, for her neighbors, for her world.

-These two people, whose practice of prayer in the everyday moments of life, became my models as I navigated a constantly-needing-to-be-cleaned house and constantly-needing-to-be-fed children, a never-ending list of to-do’s and a constantly-growing list of how-to-better-meet-my-children’s-needs-while-we-homeschool.
+These two people, whose practice of prayer in the everyday moments of life, became my models as I navigated a constantly-needing-to-be-cleaned house and constantly-needing-to-be-fed children, a never-ending list of to-do’s and a constantly-growing list of how-to-better-meet-my-children’s-needs-while-we-homeschooled.

 Looking back over more than six decades of life, it is clear to me that God met me in those crazy-busy prayer times.
 He sustained us, He healed us, He loved us through the difficulties and pain.
 I know Him better now than I did then, and He is still the One who meets us whenever and wherever we cry out to Him.